UPDATE 1-US natural gas edges higher ahead of storage data

 In the cash market, gas bound for the NYMEX delivery point

-Early Hub cash deals also eased to about 1 cent under the
+Early Hub cash deals also firmed to about 3 cents over the

 Gas on the Transco pipeline at the New York City gate